 Player Development Framework

-Read through the research and trials that have led to the creation of the Development Competition initiative.
+Read through the research and trials that have led to the development of the 18 Month Registration Policy initiative.

-Reported that their child’s enjoyment of Development Competitions met expectations (27%), occasionally exceeded expectations (21%) or exceeded expectations (29%).
+Reported that their child’s enjoyment of the 18 Month Registration Policy met expectations (16%), occasionally exceeded expectations (13%) or exceeded expectations (67%).

-Reported that the Development Competitions had improved their child’s confidence in Rugby League.
+Reported that the 18 Month Registration Policy had improved their child’s confidence in Rugby League.

-Reported that Development Competitions had provided increased involvement opportunities in games for their child.
+Reported that the 18 Month Registration Policy had provided increased involvement opportunities in games for their child.